Hobart2967/lending-statistics-service/README.md

 ## ⚠️⚠️ ToDos and Tech Debt

-- Project uses faker-js for e2e tests.
-This is planned, but what was not planned, was to add it to the workspace root.
-Unfortunately, yarn did neither hoist nor localize the package into any of the node_modules directories from within the `./projects/lend-stats-service` folder and upwards.
-It was simply not there, while yarn telling `Hey!
-It's installed`.
 I quit the research about that problem for time reasons and added it to this list.
 - Some ToDos in the Code have been marked with "TODO".
 Those are steps that I would plan for the future if continuing to develop on this project.
 - Cascading and database layout needs to be improved.
 E.g. when a friendship is cancelled, there's currently no logic that also cleans up the friends loan limits.